dss-hmi/drug-recedivism-2019/README.md

 [inmageDB]:https://dcs-inmatesearch.ne.gov/Corrections/COR_input.html

+Dataset was provided by the research administrator at the Nebraska Department of Correctional Services Dr. Abby Carbaugh (https://corrections.nebraska.gov/about/staff/abby-carbaugh-phd)

+The data was provided on March 25, 2016.
+All data requests should be sent to the research administrator.

 ## Resources

 - Tuttle, C. Snapping Back: Food Stamp Bans and Criminal Recidivism.
 American Economic Journal: Economic Policy. [full text][snapping_back]